 Naturally get rid of mould and clean it away using my ‘Kat’s Mould Be Gone Spray’.
 It’s an easy DIY cleaning recipe with 3 ingredients you’ll already have in your kitchen cupboards.

-Vinegar is an extremely versatile product.
-Don’t be put off by the odour – I promise you it will disappear in a few minutes.
-It effectively dissolves grease and removes dirt, plus it has some disinfectant properties.
-Great to have when you don’t want to use a chemical cleaner or bleach.
-But in this instance I have found it the most effective product to remove mould.
+Vinegar is a highly versatile product.
+Don’t be offended by the odour – I promise it will disappear in a few minutes.
+It effectively dissolves grease and removes dirt and has some disinfectant properties.
+Therefore, great to have when you don’t want to use a chemical cleaner or bleach.
+Although, in this instance, I have found it the most effective product to remove mould.
 I like to use it with a combination of water and dish detergent (the one you use to wash your dishes with).
 The detergent helps to clean away mould whilst vinegar is an effective solution to remove it.

 DIY recipe not for you?
 Try this Mould Stain Blaster – the mould disappears before your eyes.